theblobinthesky/Document-Scanner-Old/README.md

 # DocumentScanner
-The ultimate document scanner for your phone.
-We will replace your scanner.
+The ultimate document scanner for your phone with serious potential to help digitize many more documents than previously possible.